sagemath/sagewiki_to_gh-2022-10-10/SupportedPlatforms.md

  * openSUSE 11.2 and 11.3 are known not to work, though these issues will hopefully be fixed.
  * Mips64 The Mips64 port can be followed at [[SiCortex|The SiCortex port page]].
  * PPC64 The 64-bit PowerPC port can be followed at [[linuxPPC64|the linux PPC64 port page]]
+ * Fedora 13 (32-bit).
+A buildbot for this [[http://build.sagemath.org/sage/buildslaves/cicero-1|cicero]] has never had a successful build.
+We hope to resolve this.

 ===== HP-UX =====
  * Some work has been done on an HP-UX port to the PA-RISC processor.
 At least three Sage developers have tested their code on HP-UX.